-- Rating assigned by one rating agency is used for all types of claims on the borrowing entity. - Long term ratings are used for facilities with contractual maturity of one year & above. - Short term ratings are generally applied for facilities with contractual maturity of less than one year.
+- Rating assigned by one rating agency can be used for all the types of claims on the borrowing entity. - Long term ratings are used for facilities with contractual maturity of one year & above. - Short term ratings are generally applied for facilities with contractual maturity of less than one year.